KarlOfDuty/CustomLoadouts/README.md

 This plugin has it's own config which is placed in your global config folder when the plugin is run for the first time.

-The plugin only has one option in the server config, `cl_config`, which can be used to change which plugin config to use, default value is `config.yml`.
+The plugin only has one option in the server config, `cl_global`, it decides whether to use the global config folder or not, defaults to true.

 Default config:
 ```yaml